vtex-apps/tax-protocol-example/docs/README.md

 ## Clients
 In this example, there are a few clients implemented for you to use.
+- `Catalog`: can be used to retrieve information regarding produts, in case of needing more data besides those that come on the tax payload
 - `Checkout`: used to configure the tax service in the Checkout
 - `Logistics`: it has a single method that can be used to fetch information about docks.
 - `TaxProvider`: used to connect with the provider's external API.